 TALK ABOUT YOUR FEELINGS

 There is nothing to be ashamed of and it’s okay to not be okay.
 Suffering with depression and/or anxiety can feel lonely but it doesn’t have to be; opening up to people you trust and love is a way of allowing someone to help you and accompany you on your mental health journey.
 It also prevents the build up of bottled emotions.
+Click here to learn more about talk therapy and how talking about your feelings can help you heal and thrive.

 When you’re feeling down or struggling with a mental health issue, drinking can be tempting as it might temporarily numb the pain.
-But alcohol is a depressant if drank in large quantities than will only cause you to feel even worse the next day.
+But alcohol is a depressant if drank in large quantities and will only cause you to feel even worse the next day.

 You’ve probably heard it before and many of us know all too well that going to the gym or out for a run when you’re suffering with a low mood can be extremely difficult.
 Take it from me, an hour in the gym, regardless of how hard it was to get there, was worth it every single time.
 Regular exercise releases endorphins that give you that mood boost you’ve been after, and of course, it’s physically great for you too!